greggman/hft-mobile-app/README.md

    * Download the android SDK
    * run `<android-sdk>/tools/android update sdk --no-ui` (downloads buttloads!)
    * add `<android-sdk>/platform-tools:<android-sdk>/tools:<ant>/bin` to your PATH
+   * `export SDK_PATH=<android-sdk>`
    * `export ANT_HOME=<ant>`

+With all that setup you should be able to type

+    phonegap build ios
+    phonegap run ios

+    phonegap build android
+    phonegap run android

+The app will connect to http://happyfuntimes.net immediately when it starts